elixir-ecto/ecto/guides/howtos/Composable transactions with Multi.md

 end)
 ```

 The snippet above starts a transaction and then calls `transfer_money/3` that also runs in a transaction.
-In case of multiple transactions, they are all flattened, which means a failure in an inner transaction causes the outer transaction to also fail.
+In the case of multiple transactions, they are all flattened, which means a failure in an inner transaction causes the outer transaction to also fail.
 That's why matching and rolling back on `{:error, error}` is important.

 While nesting transactions can improve the code readability by breaking large transactions into multiple smaller transactions, there is still a lot of boilerplate involved in handling the success and failure scenarios.
 Furthermore, composition is quite limited, as all operations must still be performed inside transaction blocks.